 However, I was curious about the benefits and drawbacks of dividing hostas, and I wanted to know how to do it properly, why I’d do it, and any tips or tricks to make it successful.
-The answers I found were surprising, and I decided that I wanted to share it with you.
+The answers I found were surprising, and I decided I wanted to share it with you.

 After all, the goal is to have healthy and happy hostas season in and season out, and dividing your hostas may just be the trick to getting better growth.
 Are you intrigued?
-If so, let’s dive into what I found and you can see whether or not you should start dividing your hostas.
+If so, let’s dive into what I found and you can see whether you should start dividing your hostas.

 Do You Need to Divide Your Hostas?

 However, it’s important to note that hostas don’t work like garden mums, yarrow, or other perennials and send out signals when it’s time to divide the plant to get rid of a dead or dying portion of it.
-Take giant hostas for example.
+Take giant hostas, for example.
 They need at least five years of interrupted growth before you can safely divide them, even if they’re not doing fantastic where they are.
 If you divide them too soon, it reduces their growth potential.

 But, if you want to divide your hostas to help keep them healthy or maintain a good size, you should only have to divide them once every five or ten years without hurting the plant’s growth potential.
-So, you have to consider the type of hosta you have before you make a plan to divide it because you could do more harm than good.
+So, consider the type of hosta you have before you make a plan to divide it because you could do more harm than good.

-If you take a look at your hostas at the center of the clump and you notice that it’s not sending up shoots or it has a bare spot, dividing them may help to improve the plant’s appearance and promote new, healthy growth.
+If you look at your hostas at the center of the clump and you notice that it’s not sending up shoots or it has a bare spot, dividing them may help to improve the plant’s appearance and promote new, healthy growth.
 Division can encourage new flower growth too.
 I like to divide my regular-sized hostas routinely to encourage a lot of flower spikes.